nf-core/pixelator/docs/usage.md

 > using for your experiment.
 Using a mismatched panel file will lead to incorrect antibody
 > assignments and erroneous results.
 >
-> An update list of which panel files correspond to which kit lot versions can be found
+> An updated list of which panel files correspond to which kit lot versions can be found
 > on the [Pixelgen Technologies website](https://www.pixelgen.com/panel-file-for-data-processing/)

 Below is an example of a simple samplesheet with two samples.